Insulin Resistance Diet: What to Eat & What to Avoid

 6) High-Fiber Food

 Adding a high-fiber diet helps to reduce high sugar levels and prevents the development of type 2 diabetes from insulin resistance.
-High fiber diet includes whole vegetables, fruits, oatmeal, quinoa, brown rice or sweet potatoes, etc.
+A high-fiber diet includes whole vegetables, fruits, oatmeal, quinoa, brown rice, sweet potatoes, etc.

 7) Limited Carbohydrates